-This Pollo Asado recipe is a fantastic and authentic version of the classic grilled chicken commonly found in Puerto Rico, Cuba and other parts of the Caribbean.
+This Pollo Asado recipe is a fantastic and authentic version of the classic roast chicken commonly found in Puerto Rico, Cuba and other parts of the Caribbean.
 A bold citrus marinade keeps the chicken juicy and makes it super flavorful!

 What Ingredients Do You Need To Make Pollo Asado?